steve-doc/froggy-mem/README.md

-1. Strategy
+### 1. Strategy
-Build a fun and challenging memory game that will engage the player.
-The game theme will be a lilly pond with different coloured frogs on it.
+Build a simple, fun and challenging memory game that will engage the player.
+The theme of the game will be a series of colourful frogs set on a lilly pond.
-2. Scope
+### 2. Scope
-The frogs will ribbet in a random order and the player will have to play back the same order by clicking on the frogs.
-Each level will last for a set amount of time, possibly 30 secs.
+The player will 'listen' to frogs that will ribbet and be visulally highlighted in a random order.
+The player will then have to play back, or 'follow', the same order by clicking on the frogs.
- The game will get harder by the addition of more frogs as the levels progress.
-The player will have 3 lives which will decrement as player makes mistake, when they run out of lives the game will be over.
-Possibly reset the player lives at the start of each level.
-There will also be a scoring system that will increase based on the length of the sequence that the player succefully remembers.
-When the game is over the player's score will be added to the high score table.
+ The game will get harder by the addition of more frogs each time the user succesfully completes the current sequence.
+ The player will accrue 1 point for every correct frog clicked.
+ The game is over when the player makes a mistake.
+At this point their score will be compared to the current high score.
+A different game over message will be displayed depending on whether the play fails to, equals or beats the high score.

+ #### User stories
+ 1. I want a visually appealing game.
+ 2. I want simple instructions to understand the game.
+ 3. Game should be intuitive to play.
+ 4. Game should start off easy and get harder as I progress.
+ 5. There should be a clear scoring system.
+ 6. I should be able to track and beat a high score.

-3. Structure
+### 3. Structure
+A simple one page structure will be used.
+A game menu will be displayed to begin with offering the player the opportunity to play
 4. Skeleton
 5. Surface